esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 Jesus stops under the tree, looks up, and says:

-> "Zacchaeus, come down immediately.
-I must stay at your house today."
+> "Zacchaeus!" he said.
+"Quick, come down!
+I must be a guest in your home today."
 >
-> — Luke 19:5 (The Message)
+> — Luke 19:5 (NLT)

 The crowd grumbles: "He has gone to be the guest of a sinner."

 But Zacchaeus responds to grace with transformation:

-> "Look, Lord!
-Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount."
+> "I will give half my wealth to the poor, Lord, and if I have cheated people on their taxes, I will give them back four times as much!"
 >
-> — Luke 19:8 (The Message)
+> — Luke 19:8 (NLT)

 Jesus didn't demand restitution first.
 He offered relationship first.
 And the relationship produced transformation.